nathina-k/detection_and_diagnosis_of_breast_cancer_using_bayesian_network/README.md

-# Detection and Diagnosis of Breast Cancer Using BN
+# Detection and Diagnosis of Breast Cancer Using Bayesian Network